Jessie42/MCI-Values/README.md

-Contains a csv of macroinvertebrate names and respectives MCI index values for both hard and soft bottomed streamns
+Contains a csv of macroinvertebrate names and respectives MCI index values for both hard and soft bottomed streamns in New Zealand